dss-web/jobbnorge-block/readme.txt

 == Frequently Asked Questions ==

+= Where's the block? =

+The block is in the "widget" category, look for "Jobbnorge".

 = Jobbnorge RSS feed URL? =

-The URL should look like this, replace 123456789 with your id value: `https://www.jobbnorge.no/apps/joblist/JobListBuilder.ashx?id=123456789&trid=1`
+The URL should look like this, replace 123456789 with your id: `https://www.jobbnorge.no/apps/joblist/JobListBuilder.ashx?id=123456789&trid=1`

 == Screenshots ==